5 Ideas for Successful Learning Videos in Companies

 Idea 1: The virtual company tour

-Especially new employees should quickly get to know the company better: Processes, premises, or rules are still often passed on in paper form today.
-A learning video is a great way to visualize the tour of your company.
+Especially new employees should get to know the company more quickly: processes, premises, or rules are still often passed on in paper form today.
+A learning video is a great way to visualize the tour through your company.

 An example of a virtual company tour is shown by BMDSystemhaus:

-In the video, the new employee sees the important processes in the morning, real insights into the workplaces and benefits the company offers – all viewable in under three minutes and produced without significant technical effort.
+In the video, the new employee sees the important morning routines, real insights into the workplaces and benefits the company offers — all in under three minutes and produced without much technical effort.

-This type of learning video is well-suited as an introduction for new employees, for example, at the beginning of an online course during onboarding.
-It can also be used as a promotional video for the company – a great opportunity for onboarding and recruiting.
+This type of learning video is well suited as an introduction for new employees, for example at the start of an online course during onboarding.
+It can also be used as a promotional video for the company — a great opportunity for onboarding and recruiting.

 Idea 2: The introduction video for (new) managers

-Knowing supervisors and managers is equally important for new and existing employees.
-Learning videos are particularly well-suited for such introductions: A short video message allows for a direct personal connection with the supervisor – and thus with the company as well.
+It is equally important for new and existing employees to know supervisors and managers.
+Learning videos are particularly well suited for such introductions: A short video message makes it possible to build a personal connection directly with the supervisor — and thus with the company as well.

-In the approximately one-minute video, the company director personally presents a new branch manager and emphasizes her commitment to the new team.
-The introduction video was recorded using the simplest means: With a smartphone, right on site in the new branch.
+In the about one-minute video, the company owner personally introduces a new store manager and emphasizes her commitment to the new team.
+The introduction video was recorded with the simplest means: With a smartphone, right on site at the new store.

-This type of introduction video is suitable for companies of all sizes.
-Especially in large companies, a video message can help to inform employees in a sympathetic way when changes are made at the management level.
+Such an introduction video is suitable for companies of all sizes.
+Especially in large companies, a video message can help employees stay informed in a friendly way when changes are made in management.

 Idea 3: The personal training video

-This third form of video is the most well-known and is frequently used in companies: Important further training content is specifically conveyed through a learning video.
-The instructor stands in front of the camera – usually a trainer or coach.
-However, experienced employees can also record such training videos to support their colleagues.
+This third type of video is the best known and is often used in companies: A learning video is used to convey important training content in a targeted way.
+The person in front of the camera is the instructor — usually a trainer or coach.
+But experienced employees can also record such training videos to support their colleagues.

-How a personal training video for sales conversations can look is shown by sales trainer Dirk Kreuter:
+What a personal training video for sales conversations can look like is shown by sales trainer Dirk Kreuter:

-The example video shows you a particularly interesting method: The instructor directly addresses a question from a learner and answers it later in the video.
-In this way, trainers or colleagues can address specific questions from employees, which may arise during further training.
+The example video shows you another particularly exciting method: The instructor responds directly to a learner’s question and answers it in the course of the video.
+In this way, trainers or colleagues can also address specific questions from employees that may arise during further training.

-Such classic training videos are very easy and quick to produce: Here too, a smartphone is sufficient for the video shoot.
-A valuable knowledge database can emerge from multiple such learning videos, benefiting all employees in your company.
+Such classic training videos are very easy and quick to produce: Here, too, a smartphone is enough for filming.
+From several such learning videos, a valuable knowledge base can be created for your company, from which all employees benefit.

-Can video shooting with a smartphone really work?
-You can find all information and helpful downloadable materials on our extensive information page on creating videos for online courses.
+Filming with a smartphone — does that really work?
+You can find all the information and helpful download materials on our comprehensive info page Videos for creating online courses.

 Idea 4: The practical situational recording

-This fourth idea for learning videos in companies also comes from the field of further training.
-Particularly in communication or sales training, training videos with theoretical content are often insufficient.
-Here, practical exercises and role plays are recommended: As videos in e-learning courses, these situational recordings provide an excellent basis for discussions or error analysis.
+This fourth idea for learning videos in companies also comes from the field of further education.
+Especially in communication or sales training, training videos with theoretical content are not enough.
+Practical exercises and role plays are useful here: As videos in an e-learning course, these situational recordings are an excellent basis for discussions or troubleshooting.

 The following video is a humorous example of a practical situational recording:

-The video shows a sales conversation in a traffic center.
-A good question to other employees might be “What is going wrong here?” – Such situational recordings can lighten the mood while clarifying processes and problems.
+The video shows a sales conversation in a transportation center.
+A good question for other employees would be, for example, “What’s going wrong here?” — Such situational recordings can lighten the mood and at the same time illustrate processes and problems.

-Technical and digital skills are becoming increasingly important due to digitalization.
+Technical and digital skills are also becoming increasingly crucial as part of digitalization.
 For such purposes, you can use videos that simply explain digital tools or programs.
-The great advantage: Employees can easily imitate the processes in technical explanatory videos at their own pace.
-The learning effect is therefore significantly higher than with a one-time demonstration.
+The big advantage: Employees can easily imitate the processes in technical explainer videos directly at their own pace.
+The learning effect is therefore significantly greater than with a one-time “demonstration”.

-This example shows how an explanatory video conveys technical basics in a simple manner:
+This example shows how an explainer video can convey technical basics in a simple way:

 In under five minutes, employees learn the basics of PowerPoint in this video.
-The instructor’s screen is directly recorded to illustrate all steps in the system.
-Such screen recordings (also known as Screencasts) can be easily produced with almost any computer.
+To do this, the screen of the person explaining is recorded directly to illustrate all the steps in the system.
+Such screen recordings (also called screencasts) can be produced easily with almost any computer.

-By the way: We at the blink.it team have had great experiences with this type of learning videos: We use such screencasts almost daily to explain complex processes to colleagues, delegate tasks, or onboard new employees.
+By the way: At blink.it, we have had great experience with this kind of learning video: Almost daily we use such screencasts to explain complex processes to colleagues, hand over tasks, or train new employees.

-Conclusion: What do the 5 ideas for learning videos bring to your company?
+Conclusion: What do the 5 ideas for learning videos bring your company?

 1. The virtual company tour supports new employees during onboarding and promotes your company.

-2. The introduction video for (new) managers enhances the personal bond between employees and supervisors.
+2. The introduction video for (new) managers increases the personal connection between employees and supervisors.

 4. The practical situational recording encourages realistic discussions in e-learning.

-5. The technical explanatory video easily demonstrates the use of digital tools and important programs.
+5. The technical explainer video demonstrates how to use digital tools and important programs in a simple way.

-This list has inspired you, and you want to create your own learning videos for your company?
-Then download our guide for video shooting with a smartphone for free as a PDF now and put your own ideas into action!
+This list has inspired you and you want to produce learning videos for your company yourself?
+Then download our guide to filming with a smartphone as a PDF now for free and put your own ideas into practice right away!

 Do you want to shoot videos for your e-learnings?
 Download our free concept template for filling out for your video shoot.